-But one thing (ULT)
+But one thing (ULT) Rather, I have determined (UST)

-In the phrase But one thing Paul is leaving out some of the words that a sentence would need in many languages to be complete.
+In the phrase But one thing, Paul is leaving out some of the words that a sentence would need in many languages to be complete.
 If it would be clearer in your language, you could supply these words from the context.
-Alternate translation: "But I do one thing" (See: Ellipsis)
+Alternate translation: "But take note of this one thing" (See: Ellipsis)